Surgery obstructions from Khovanov homology: Fillings, involutions and tangles

 \begin{definition} Given an irreducible knot manifold $M$ with $H_1(M;\bQ)=\bQ$, suppose that there is a strong inversion $f\in\End(M)$ with the property that $M/f$ is homeomorphic to a ball.
 Such $M$ will be called a simple, strongly invertible knot manifold. \end{definition}

-As a result, any simple strongly invertible knot manifold is naturally the two fold branched cover of a tangle $\Br(B^3,\tau)$, where $\tau$ is a pair of properly embedded arcs in $B^3$ given by the image of $\fix(f)$ in the quotient.
+As a result, any simple strongly invertible knot manifold is naturally the two-fold branched cover of a tangle $\Br(B^3,\tau)$, where $\tau$ is a pair of properly embedded arcs (together with a possibly empty, finite collection of closed components) in $B^3$ given by the image of $\fix(f)$ in the quotient.